Wound Infection - Suture Site

 - Don't miss your appointment for removing sutures.

-- Leaving sutures in too long can leave unnecessary skin marks and occasionally scarring.
+- Leaving sutures in too long can leave skin marks.
+Sometimes, it can cause scarring.

-- Protect the wound from injury during the following month.
+- Protect the wound from injury during the month after.

 - Avoid sports that could re-injure the wound.
-If a sport is essential, apply tape before playing.
+If a sport is essential, cover with tape before playing.

-- Allow the scab to fall off naturally.
+- Allow the scab to fall off on its own.
 Do not try to pick it off.
-(Reason: prevent scarring)
+(Reason: Prevents scarring.)